 While MS students do not register for the Spring/Summer, they do continue their research and then write, submit and defend their MS thesis.

 As part of the requirements for completion of the MS degree in Pharmacology, all students are required to write a short thesis (approximately 25-35 pages total in length) on their research project.
-The latter can be based on either a research project conducted in the laboratory or an in-depth literature survey.
+The thesis can be based on either a research project conducted in the laboratory or an in-depth literature survey.
 More details are outlined in the student handbook.

 Each MS thesis will be read and evaluated by at least two faculty members, at least one of whom is a current member of the GPC.
 It is assumed that when the thesis is submitted that the student’s P.I. will have read and approved the submission.
 The thesis must be carefully written and grammatically correct.
 Theses that do not conform to these standards will be immediately returned to the student for revision prior to re-evaluation.
 Following review, most theses will require some revision, according to the reviewers’ comments.
 Unless they wish to rebut the reviewers’ comments, students should make every effort to incorporate reviewers’ suggestions for improvement into the revised text.
 Successful completion of the MS thesis and a satisfactory oral defense are required for fulfillment of the requirements for the MS degree.
 All thesis and course work submitted for the MS degree must comply with the Rackham Academic and Professional Integrity Policy guidelines as stated here:http://www.rackham.umich.edu/current-students/policies/academic-policies....
 Theses may require revisions after review.
 Students are encouraged to incorporate reviewers’ comments or concerns (If warranted) into the text of their revised thesis.